-- 1) Gross income for the tax year (excluding exempt function income) over - Deductions directly connected with the earning of gross income.
+- 1. Gross income for the tax year (excluding exempt function income) minus - 2.
+Deductions directly connected with the earning of gross income.

-To figure taxable income, allow for a \$100 specific deduction, but do not allow for the net operating loss deduction, the dividendsreceived deduction, and other special deductions for corporations.
-Newsletter funds cannot claim the specific deduction of \$100.
+To figure taxable income, allow for a \$100 specific deduction, but do not allow for the net operating loss deduction, the dividends-received deduction, and other special deductions for corporations.

-Exempt organization not a political organization.
-An organization exempt under section 501(c) of the Code must file Form 1120-POL, for any year in which it:
+Exempt organization not a political organi-

+An organization exempt under section 501(c) of the Code that spends any amount for an exempt function must file Form 1120-POL for any year which it has political taxable income.
+These organizations must include in gross income the lesser of:

-- Spends any amount for an exempt function, or - 2) Has net investment income, whichever is less.
+- 1. The total amount of its exempt function expenditures, or - 2.
+The organization's net investment income.